A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Methods

-The simulation time step was set to $0.1$ fs and each cycle took around $2-8$ ns, giving MHz frequencies.
-In particular, we have simulated field frequencies of $f_0$, $f_0/2$, $f_0/4$, and $f_0/8$, with $f_0 = 500$ MHz.
-These values are equivalent to sweeping rates of approximately $2.2 \times 10^9$ $T/s$, $1.1 \times 10^9$ $T/s$, $0.55 \times 10^9$ $T/s$ and $0.275 \times 10^9$ $T/s$ respectively.
-We note that, in general, in experiments hysteresis loops are obtained using fields that change almost continuously, and the measurement of the magnetic moment of a sample can take up to several microseconds.
-Those time scales are well beyond the feasibility of SLD, or of other simulation methods like ASD since typically, simulations only reach nanosecond scale with sweep rates similar to ours \cite{bottcher2011atomistic, westmoreland2020atomistic,alzate2019optimal}.
+Typical MD simulations use a time step of 1 fs.
+However, to capture spin dynamics, the time step has been set in a range of 0.1 fs \cite{tranchida2018massively} to 10 fs \cite{westmoreland2020atomistic}.
+Here we use 0.1 fs but we have verified with several examples that using 1 fs does not change our results within the statistical spread.
+Each hysteresis cycle took around $2-8$ ns, giving MHz frequencies.
+In particular, we have simulated field frequencies of $f=f_0$, $f_0/2$, $f_0/4$, and $f_0/8$, with $f_0 = 500$ MHz.
+These values are equivalent to sweeping rates of approximately $2.2 \times 10^9$ {\rm T}/{\rm s}, $1.1 \times 10^9$ {\rm T}/{\rm s}, $0.55 \times 10^9$ {\rm T}/{\rm s}, and $0.275 \times 10^9$ {\rm T}/{\rm s}, respectively, with ${\rm T}/{\rm s}$ representing Tesla per second.
+We note that in experiments, hysteresis loops are obtained using fields that change almost continuously, and the measurement of the magnetic moment of a sample can take up to several microseconds.
+Those time scales are well beyond the feasibility of SLD, or of other simulation methods like ASD, since typically simulations only reach nanosecond scale with sweep rates similar to ours \cite{bottcher2011atomistic, westmoreland2020atomistic,alzate2019optimal}.
 Nevertheless, as we show in the next section, the hysteresis loops quickly converge to a limiting curve as the frequency is decreased.

+Efficient minimization techniques, such as the one in Ref. \cite{ivanov2021minimize} would lead the system into efficiently finding and falling into the lowest energy minima, for every value of the external field, meaning that the spins would be aligned with the field as soon as the field direction is reverted and therefore would not produce a hysteresis loop.
+In addition, the use of efficient minimization techniques implies that there is no real time scale associated with the hysteresis loop frequency, which is important, for example, when calculating energy balance as in hyperthermia calculations.

-Simulations were run for different angles, $\phi=0^{\circ}$, $45^{\circ}$, and $90^{\circ}$, between the external field $\bf{H}$ and the easy anisotropy axes.
-In practice, this was done by changing the uniaxial anisotropy axis directions while keeping $\bf H$ aligned in the $[001]$ direction ($z$ axis).
+Simulations were run for different angles, $\phi=0^{\circ}$, $45^{\circ}$, and $90^{\circ}$, between the external field $\bm{H}$ and the easy anisotropy axes.
+In practice, this was done by changing the uniaxial anisotropy axis directions while keeping $\bm{H}$ aligned in the $[001]$ direction ($z$ axis).
 For uniaxial anisotropy, for instance, for $\phi=90^{\circ}$ or $45^{\circ}$ the unit vector $\bm{n}$ was oriented along the $[100]$ or $[101]$ direction.
-Most simulations where run with magnetic uniaxial anisotropy according to Eq.~\ref{hamiltonian_uniaxial}.
+Most simulations where run with magnetic uniaxial anisotropy according to Eq.~(\ref{hamiltonian_uniaxial}).